 Do you think that the NEJM should have included some other important diagnoses in their differential?
 We would love to hear from you.

-Was the final diagnosis given by Isabel?: Yes, Clostridial infections in Infectious
+Was the final diagnosis given by Isabel?: Yes, Limbic encephalitis in Infectious.

-Subscribe to this blog for more real NEJM cases to test your diagnosis skills (at right).
+Subscribe to this blog for more real NEJM cases to test your diagnosis skills.